micziz/hello-world/readme.md

 A collection of hello world files in every programming language tested!

 ## Can i Contribute?
 Yes!
-You can reado contributing.md for contributing.
+You can read contributing.md for contributing.

 ## Current languages in this repo: